 Are There Any Long-Term Effects of Hepatitis C?

 Yes.
-In those infected with hepatitis C, 75% to 85% may develop a long-term infection.
+In people who have hepatitis C, 75% to 85% may develop a long-term infection.
 Hepatitis C is one of the top reasons that people need a liver transplant.

 What's the Treatment for Hepatitis C?

-If a person infected with hepatitis C shows signs of liver damage, the doctor will recommend treatment with medication.
+If you have hepatitis C and show signs of liver damage, your doctor will suggest medication.